Cluster Creation and Component Installation

 Select the remaining Cluster services.

-Figure 10 - Selection of Additional Cluster ServicestipWe recommend initially selecting the basic services, such as YARN + MapReduce2, Tez, Zookeeper, Infra Solr, and Ambari Metrics.
-Additional services, if needed, can be added after the Cluster is created.
-This approach makes it easier to handle potential component installation issues.
+Figure 10 - Remaining Cluster service selectiontipWe recommend initially selecting the basic services, such as YARN + MapReduce2, Tez, Zookeeper, Infra Solr, and Ambari Metrics.
+The remaining services, if needed, can be added after the Cluster creation.
+This makes it easier to deal with possible component installation problems.

-noteThe Cluster requires certain services to operate fully, such as Apache Ranger for security and Apache Atlas for data governance.
-Therefore, Ambari will display alerts if any functionality is limited by the absence of a specific service.
-Ignore the alert (click the PROCEED ANYWAY button) if the service will be installed later or if you are aware of this limitation.
+noteThe Cluster requires certain services to operate fully, such as Apache Ranger for the security layer and Apache Atlas for the data governance layer.
+Therefore, Ambari will display alerts if any functionality is limited by not installing a specific service.
+Ignore the alert (click the PROCEED ANYWAY button) if the service in question will be installed later, or if you are aware of such limitation.

 -